On Hypothesis Transfer Learning of Functional Linear Models: Proofs for Section

-Our target is to construct a sequence of $\beta_1, \cdots , \beta_M\in \mathcal{B}_{\mathcal{H}}(h)$ such the above lower bound match with the upper bound.
-We consider Varshamov-Gilbert bound in \cite{varshamov1957estimate}, which we state it as Lemma \ref{lemmaVG}.
+Our target is to construct a sequence of $\beta_1, \cdots, \beta_M\in \mathcal{B}_{\mathcal{H}}(h)$ such that the above lower bound matches with the upper bound.
+We consider the Varshamov-Gilbert bound in \citet{varshamov1957estimate}, which we state as Lemma~\ref{lemmaVG}.
 Now we define,

 where $(b_{i,1}, b_{i,2}, \cdots, b_{i,N}) \in {0,1}^{N}$.
 Then,